DallasO/ClamAV-cron-scan/README.md

 * Command line arguments for more flexibility
 * Multiple distro support - if necessary
 * Show a progress notification?
 [Sounds like a hack](https://serverfault.com/q/759972) that won't be efficient.
 Maybe just change final notification to a summary.
+* If laptop, only run when plugged in?